jina-ai/jina/.github/ISSUE_TEMPLATE/---can-jina-do-this-.md

 ---
 name: "\U0001F64B Can Jina do this?"
-about: Open question such as: I want to use Jina for X, but not sure if Y is doable.
+about: Open question such as: I want to use Jina for X, but not sure if it is doable.
 title: ''
 labels: kind/can-jina-do-this?
 assignees: ''